dvdvideo1234/TrackAssemblyTool/readme.md

 the minimum requirements.
 ( Made a model once, but it turned out quite nasty xD, so better leave the job to the right people.)

-#### Hey, remember that roller coaster assistant addon, that was snapping pieces when you got them close
+#### Hey, do you remember that roller coaster assistant addon
-to each other and they magically connect.
+It was snapping pieces when you got them close to each other and they magically connect.
 Does this script has a feature like this ?
 Yes, it does.
 When looking at the panel in the right, there is a check-box labeled `Enable physgun snap` that you must check.
 This makes the server to perform some traces relative to the active points of the piece and search for other pieces to snap to.
 If the snapping conditions are present, it will snap the trace piece on physgun release at